-On May 28, 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers.
-This ASU supersedes the revenue recognition requirements in Accounting Standards Codification 605 - Revenue Recognition and most industry-specific guidance throughout the Codification.
-The standard requires that an entity recognizes revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services and should be applied retrospectively to each prior reporting period presented or retrospectively with the cumulative effect of initially applying the ASU recognized at the date of initial application.
-ASU 2014-09 was initially scheduled to be effective for the first quarter of 2017; however, on April 1, 2015, the FASB proposed to defer the effective date by one year and the proposal was accepted during the second quarter of 2015.
-ASU 2014-09 is now scheduled to be effective for entities beginning after December 15, 2017.
-We are in the process of assessing the impact of the adoption of ASU 2014-09 on our financial position, results of operations and cash flows.
-We have not yet selected a transition method nor have we determined the effect of the standard on our ongoing financial reporting.
+In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
+This ASU supersedes the revenue recognition requirements in ASC 605 - Revenue Recognition and most industry-specific guidance throughout the Codification.
+The standard requires that an entity recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services and should be applied retrospectively to each prior reporting period presented or retrospectively with the cumulative effect of initially applying the ASU recognized at the date of initial application.
+ASU 2014-09 is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
+At this time we expect to apply the modified retrospective approach; however, we are evaluating the requirements to determine the effect such requirements may have on our consolidated statements of financial position, results of operations, cash flows and on the disclosures contained in our notes to the consolidated financial statements upon the adoption of ASU 2014-09.
+Depending on the results of the evaluation our ultimate conclusions may vary.